nodejs/build/doc/meetings/build-wg-meeting-2022-01-25.md

   * Planned to last until ~ April 2025, so looking at what platforms which still be in support at that time
   * Main change is that CentOS 7 will EOL before then so planning to move to RHEL 8
-  * Applying for no cost RHEL subscription from Open Source program.
+  * Applying for no cost [RHEL subscription for Open Source Infrastructure](https://www.redhat.com/en/blog/extending-no-cost-red-hat-enterprise-linux-open-source-organizations) program.
   * For most architectures at least one provider we can install versus provide templates, for the others we can likely build our own images.